top of page

 Will Hamilton

-Valuing Cardiology Practices in 2026: A Comprehensive Guide for Cardiology, Owners, Investors, and M&A Professionals
+Valuing Cardiology Practices in 2026: A Comprehensive Guide for Cardiologists, Owners, Investors, and M&A Professionals

 Understanding the value of a practice is essential when planning for growth, partnership, or long-term succession.
 Cardiology practices range from independent general and interventional groups to fully integrated cardiovascular centers with advanced imaging and procedural services, each carrying distinct financial and operational considerations.
 This guide outlines the primary valuation methods used in 2026, including earnings-based and market-based approaches, while explaini